hjalal/twig/README.md

 ```
 ![](man/figures/ceac_twig.png)

-This brief tutorial demonstrated the basic functionality of the `twig` package using a simple Markov model.
+This brief tutorial demonstrated the basic functionality of the `twig` package with a simple Markov model.
 It shows how to define a simple `twig`, define the probabilistic input data, run the model, create the ICER table, and produce the CEAC curves.
 To illustrate more advanced functionality of `twig`, we provide two vignettes:

 1. [Time-dependent Markov model](https://hjalal.github.io/twig/articles/markov_time_dep.html) using the sick-sicker model which illustrates the followign features:
 - simulation time / age / cycle dependency